William Caldwell (ranger): Revolutionary War

 In November 1778, Caldwell was with the expedition commanded by Captain Walter Butler that raided Cherry Valley.
 Although the settlement was defended by a fort garrisoned by the 7th Massachusetts Regiment, many of the officers were billeted in homes some distance away, including their commanding officer.
 Butler deployed the two companies of Rangers and a detachment of British regulars against the fort but failed to restrain his Seneca allies who rampaged through the settlement.
 14 soldiers and 30 non-combatants including women and children were massacred and another 70 taken prisoner.

 As a result of the British defeat at the Siege of Fort Vincennes, Caldwell and his company were posted to Fort Detroit in April 1779.
-They was recalled to Fort Niagara four months later to help repel the Sullivan Expedition against the Iroquois but did not arrive until after the Americans had begun their withdrawal from Seneca and Cayuga territory.
+They were recalled to Fort Niagara four months later to help repel the Sullivan Expedition against the Iroquois but did not arrive until after the Americans had begun their withdrawal from Seneca and Cayuga territory.
 Caldwell was tasked with shadowing the American army to ensure that no attempt was made to attack Fort Niagara.

 In October 1780, Caldwell was part of the large-scale raid against the Schoharie and Mohawk River valleys of New York that culminated in the inconclusive Battle of Klock's Field.
 In August 1781, he led the raid that burned mills, storehouses and barns at Wawarsing and Napanoch in Ulster County, New York.
 In his report to Powell, Caldwell wrote, "I had the good fortune not to have a Ranger killed or wounded during our operations in those settlements."
 He ended his report with, "It is almost impossible to describe the situation of the party at present, worn out with hunger and fatigue."

 Caldwell was posted to Detroit in October 1781 and remained there for the remainder of the war.
 In June 1782, he led his company and Indigenous allies during the opening stages of the Battle of Upper Sandusky.
 Caldwell was wounded in both legs early in the engagement and turned over command to Matthew Elliot, a British Indian Department officer.
 Two months later, Caldwell and 300 Indigenous warriors briefly besieged Bryan Station then routed the Kentucky militia at the Battle of Blue Licks.